-> Step 30.
-Once the correct key is applied, click on the
+Step 30.
+Once the correct key is applied, click the Next button.

-> Step 32.
+Step 32.
 Select the “Custom: Install Windows only (advanced)” option.

-> Step 33.
-Select the Disk Drive and click on the
+Step 33.
+Select the Disk Drive and click the Next button.

-> Step 34.
+Step 34.
 Once you access the Personalise window, in the PC name text box, type the username you want to sign in to your Windows 8.1.

-> Step 36.
-On the next screen, click on the “Use express settings” button.
+Step 36.
+On the next screen, click the “Use express settings” button.

-> Step 37.
+Step 37.
 On the following screen, if you have a Microsoft account, log in with that details or create a new account.

 Step 38.
 Fill in the details to complete the creation of the Microsoft account.

 Step 39.
 If you don’t want to create an online account, then click on the link “Sign in without a Microsoft account.”

 Step 40.
 Under the “Your account” window, fill in the Username, Password, Re-enter password, and Password hint text boxes.